What is Kwame Brown's net worth and salary?

-Kwame Brown net worth and salary: Kwame Brown is an American basketball player who has a net worth of $8 million.
-Brown is perhaps best known for contributions as a role player on the Los Angeles Lakers, playing alongside Kobe Bryant, but he has also played on several additional NBA teams, including the Detroit Pistons, Golden State Warriors, and the Philadelphia 76ers.
+Kwame Brown is an American basketball player who has a net worth of $4 million.
+Kwame Brown is perhaps best known for contributions as a role player on the Los Angeles Lakers, playing alongside Kobe Bryant, but he has also played on several additional NBA teams, including the Detroit Pistons, Golden State Warriors, and the Philadelphia 76ers.

 Between salary and endorsements, Kwame earned around $100 million during his career.
 Unfortunately later in his career he experienced some financial troubles.
 At one point he even sued his financial advisors at Merrill Lynch claiming they stole $17.4 million from his accounts.
 More on this later in the article.